amoghj98/rcac-utils/README.md

 Jobs are launched using either the <code>sbatch</code> or <code>salloc</code> commands depending on whether or not an intercative shell is desired.
 Users may also modify the script to use the <code>srun</code> command.
 Both <code>sbatch</code> and <code>srun</code> accept the same set of parameters.
 The main difference is that <code>srun</code> is interactive and blocking (you get the result in your terminal and you cannot write other commands until it is finished), while <code>sbatch</code> is batch processing and non-blocking (results are written to a file and you can submit other commands right away).

-If you use <code>srun</code> in the background with the & sign, then you remove the 'blocking' feature of <code>srun</code>, which becomes interactive but non-blocking.
+If you use <code>srun</code> in the background with the & operator, then you remove the 'blocking' feature of <code>srun</code>, which becomes interactive but non-blocking.
 It is still interactive though, meaning that the output will clutter your terminal, and the <code>srun</code> processes are linked to your terminal.
 If you disconnect, you will loose control over them, or they might be killed (depending on whether they use stdout or not basically).
 And they will be killed if the machine to which you connect to submit jobs is rebooted.

 If you use <code>sbatch</code>, you submit your job and it is handled by Slurm ; you can disconnect, kill your terminal, etc. with no consequence.
 Your job is no longer linked to a running process.